 Let me say hello to you, and then I will explain how I introduced myself.

 Bon Jour Guten Morgen Salamat Pagi Chao chi, Chao anh Bon Jou Salam alakium

 Bom Dia Salaam Bello Verderti Namaste Good Morning Buenos Dias

 Those words you all recognize as words of greeting.
-A warm greeting is always welcome, whether you are strangers in the land in which those words are spoken, or strangers from another country who are visiting in your land.
-Visitors who greet you warmly make you feel better; and when you return the greeting, it makes them feel better, too.
-So whether you are on a trip to France and say Bon Jour in French, or in Germany and say Guten Morgen in German, chances are you are establishing a good relationship at the very outset of the meeting.
+A warm greeting is always welcome, whether you are a stranger in the land in which those words are spoken, or a stranger from another country who is visiting.
+Whether you are on a trip to France and say Bon Jour in French, or in Germany and say Guten Morgen in German, chances are you are establishing a good relationship at the very outset of the meeting.

 My specialty is not languages, although at one time or another I have used those greetings when meeting somebody new.
 Meeting new people and having new experiences is a very exciting prospect.
 As students in this Spanish class, I hope that you all someday are able to use the Spanish language in very positive ways, furthermore that you have a chance to travel and learn first-hand how people live in Spanish-speaking countries.
 If it does not change your lives, I would be very surprised.